(SLAM) Navigating While Mapping

 export TURTLEBOT3_MODEL=waffle

-Launch your robot’s interface and robot state publisher,
+Launch your robot’s interface and robot state publisher, for example:

 ros2 launch turtlebot3_bringup robot.launch.py